bajamircea/bajamircea.github.io/_posts/2021-04-04-im-postulates.markdown

 {% include mathjax.html %}

-The book introduces a list of postulates for a family of formal systems without a direct explanation on numbering scheme and the reasons behind that particular choice.
+The book introduces a list of postulates for a family of formal systems without a immediate explanation on numbering scheme and the reasons behind that particular choice.
 These are my notes on the subject.

 # Postulates